SvMikhaylova/IP-counter/README.md

 as a separate boolean value before.

    70Gb test file: ~15min, 1.5Gb heap

 4. Time to focus on the line's processing.

     Split using regex seems to be unnecessary complicated way since line's structure is easy.
 Besides, it allocates additional String objects.
 To avoid this and speed up processing we can parse IP from string manually.

    70Gb test file: ~5.5min, 1Gb heap

+5. Actually, it would be better to get rid of all string allocations, including strings that are created by readLine.
+File can be read by FileChannel and parsed from bytes manually.

+   70Gb test file: 222034ms ~3.7min, 500Mb heap